Database

 Pillar Intellectual Property Rights (IPRs) | Indicator Adoption of the WIPO Performances and Phonograms Treaty

-Niger has ratified the World Intellectual Property Organization (WIPO) Performances and Phonograms Treaty.
+Tanzania has not signed the World Intellectual Property Organization (WIPO) Performances and Phonograms Treaty.

 Coverage Horizontal